ForgottenGlory/Living-Skyrim-3/LS3 Roadmap.md

 ### A New Readme
 I will be writing the LS3 readme from scratch, making sure to answer as many common questions as possible and address possible issues.

+### Combat Gameplay Overhaul, TUDM, and Nemesis
+~~Nemesis, TUDM. and CGO will once again not be in the list for reasons that are well known.~~ Just kidding.
+Nemesis and TUDM will be in the list, and possibly Jump Behavior Overhaul and Movement Behavior Overhaul.

 ## Very Likely
 ### The Best of LS1 *and* LS2
 This is going to be a guiding principle of building LS3: I want the performance of LS1 (where anyone with a 6GB+ graphics card can run it at 60FPS with ENB), with the stunning visuals of LS2.
 I do not know if this is possible, but I'm going to try anyway.
 Either way, expect LS3 to be more performance friendly.